 'There are many things that are constantly being discovered in the field of biochemistry...'

-Studying towards a Bachelor of Science in Biochemistry
+Studying towards a Bachelor of Science with Honours in Biochemistry

 Rudranuj, or Rudy as he is called by friends, had always wanted to have a career ‘in a white lab coat working in a pristine laboratory’ since he was young, which eventually lead him onto Biochemistry studies.

 ‘At the time, of course, I didn’t know what my interests were (or even what the field of biochemistry was, for that matter) but as I learned more about the field of biochemistry, I knew that this was something that I would enjoy doing in the future,’ he says.

 Originally from India, Rudy moved to New Zealand for its reputation in scenic views and kind locals, and decided on enrolling at UC because of its Biotechnology programme.